oVirt/ovirt-node-ng/docs/book/build.md

     user --name=node --lock

 ### Filesystem
-It is important that the kickstart will only create a disk with a single partition, because this single partition will get extracted and be wrapped into the squashfs.
+It is important to note that the kickstart will only create a disk with a single partition, because this partition will be extracted and be wrapped in the squashfs.

-Another important point is to choose a filesystem which supports _discard_ or _trim_.
-This feature enables alter - after deployment - an efficient use of the available space, and is a curcial point in the upgrade and rollback implementation.
+Another important point is the choide of a filesystem which supports _discard_ or _trim_.
+This feature enables alter - after deployment - an efficient use of the available space, and is a crucial point in the upgrade and rollback implementation.
 See the [upgrade section](upgrade.md) for more details on the storage requirements.